1967 Academy Awards®

 Theadora Van Runkle's Costume Design nomination for Bonnie and Clyde was defeated by John Truscott for his costuming of the period piece Camelot.

-Three films and their superb performances were unanimously ignored by the Academy in 1967:
+Five films and their superb performances were unanimously ignored by the Academy in 1967:

 - John Boorman's stylistic thriller Point Blank (with no nominations) with Lee Marvin as vengeful Walker